GluuFederation/docs-ce-prod/docs/source/authn-guide/supergluu.md

 ### Credential Management

+#### Self-Service

+To offer end-users a portal where they can manage their own account security preferences, including two-factor authentication credentials like Super Gluu, check out our new app, [Gluu Casa](https://casa.gluu.org).

+#### Manual Removal
 A user's Super Gluu device(s) can be removed by a Gluu administrator either via the oxTrust UI in `Users` > `Manage People`, or in LDAP under the user entry:

 1. Find the `DN` of the user in LDAP